optriment/optrispace-frontend-v2/README.md

 ## Why OptriSpace?

-We are OptriSpace - an international team who got together to face a challenge and build a brand-new platform for people like us: freelancers, recruiters and entrepreneurs.
-We provide a platform for people looking for jobs or for professionals for their projects.
+We are OptriSpace - an international team who got together to face a challenge and build a brand-new platform for people like us: freelancers, recruiters, and entrepreneurs.
+We provide a platform for people looking for jobs or professionals for their projects.

-Our platform is based on the blockchain technology and uses cryptocurrency as a payment method.
+Our platform is based on blockchain technology and uses cryptocurrency as a payment method.
 That makes OptriSpace secure and fast.
 Smart contracts protect customers and freelancers from third parties and middlemen.
-Smart contracts handle all logic depends on terms and conditions which have to be signed by both participants.
+Smart contracts handle all logic depending on terms and conditions that must be signed by both participants.

 ## Features